apache/cloudstack-documentation/source/installguide/primate.rst

 Basic Customization in CloudStack Primate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Users can now customize the CloudStack's user interface by means of a configutaion file at /usr/share/cloudstack-management/webapp/primate/config.json can be used to modify the theme, logos, etc. to align to one's requirement.
+Users can now customize the CloudStack's user interface by means of a configuration file at /usr/share/cloudstack-management/webapp/primate/config.json which can be used to modify the theme, logos, etc. to align to one's requirement.

-To change the logo,login banner,error page icon, etc. the following details can be editted in config.json:
+To change the logo, login banner, error page icon, etc. the following details can be edited in config.json:

 .. parsed-literal::